-As B.C.’s Minister of Forests, Lands and Natural Resource Operations, I’m pleased to celebrate National Forest Week from Sept.
-22-28, 2013.
+As B.C.’s Minister of Forests, Lands and Natural Resource Operations, I’m pleased to celebrate National Forest Week, in this International Year of Forests.

 This year’s theme for both National Forest Week and International Year of Forests is Forests for People.
 This provides a great opportunity to reflect on the benefits our forests provide.